vlqhoang/java_simple_microservice_v2/README.md

 This project has the following features:

-* **Netflix Zuul API Gateway** (intercepting all incoming requests, perform logging and distribute requests to services).
+* **Netflix Zuul API Gateway** (intercepting all incoming requests, perform logging and distribute requests to services based on **Spring Cloud Route**).
 * **Feign + Spring Cloud loadbalancer** as client load balancing (automatically balancing requests to services base on service name registered with Eureka Naming Server).
 * **Eureka naming server** (Managing all services info).